-The proposed amendments clarifies the intent and application of the code and maintains the progress gained towards achieving the goals in RCW 19.27A.020(2) and RCW 19.27A.160.
+The probable benefits of the adopted rule are greater than its probable costs.
+The amendments clarify the intent and application of the code and maintains the progress gained towards achieving the statutory goals in RCW 19.27A.020 and RCW 19.27A.160.